Search

 What Counts As “Wrongful Death?”

 Georgia Code Title 51 defines wrongful death as one that occurs due to the “negligent, reckless, criminal, or intentional” acts of another person or entity.
 Negligent acts are those that stem from failure to use reasonable care when the person has a duty to do so, resulting in harm to another individual.
-Example causes of wrongful death include car accidents, medical malpractice, defective products, or unsafe premises.
+Examples of causes of wrongful death include car accidentsmedical malpractice, defective products, or unsafe premises.
 In many ways, a wrongful death claim is similar to a personal injury claim.
 They both center on the same legal theory, yet a wrongful death claim can lead to awards for surviving family members instead of the deceased person.

 Time Limits for Filing